Skip to main content

 As human beings, our sense of self, or ‘ego’ governs a large part of our behaviour, like our interactions with other people, our sense of self-worth and the image we have of ourselves in our minds.
 And often this image is very fragile, susceptible to all kinds of doubt and insecurity.
 Recent studies show that creating an alter ego or thinking of one’s self in the third person can go a long way in boosting morale and instilling confidence.

-The Language Of Separation
+The Language of Separation

 The language of separation allows us to process an internal event as if it happened to someone else.
 Thus, our survive mind’s story is not the only story and the thrive mind has a chance to shed a different light on the scenario.
 Experts have found that the best approach to deal with the survive mind is to respond as if it is another person.
 We must remember that the voice is not us.
 Some Examples of the language of separation and practicing self-distancing are: